 For more information on investing and preparing for retirement, talk with ALEC Investment Advisors.
 They can help you determine where you stand financially now, where you want to be in the future, and ways you can get there.

-Securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor.
+ALEC Investment Advisors are registered representatives of CUNA Brokerage Services, Inc. Representatives are registered, securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor, D/B/A ALEC Investment Advisors, which is not an affiliate of the credit union.
 CBSI is under contract with the financial institution to make securities available to members.
 Not NCUA/NCUSIF/FDIC insured, May Lose Value, No Financial Institution Guarantee.
 Not a deposit of any financial institution.
-CUNA Brokerage Services, Inc., is a registered broker/dealer in all fifty states of the United States of America.
-FR-1872686.1-0817-0919
+CUNA Brokerage Services, Inc. is a registered broker/dealer in all fifty States of the United States of America.
+FR-2659586.1-0719-0821